Murari007/Nv-SpyderAutoWhiteBalance-tool/README.md

 4. Run the Project: Once the build is successful, you can run the project by clicking on the run button (play icon) or by selecting Build -> Run from the menu.
 This will execute the code and display the output or the desired functionality of your project.<br>

 ## Usage of the GUI Tool

+As soon as we run the Application the GUI tool Opens.